themlstudent/100DaysofMachineLearning/README.md

            If a sequence contains an expression list, it is evaluated first.
 Then, the first item in the sequence is assigned to the iterating variable iterating_var.
            Next, the statements block is executed.
 Each item in the list is assigned to iterating_var, and the statement(s) block is executed until the entire sequence is exhausted.
+#### 3.Decision Making

+Decision making is anticipation of conditions occurring while execution of the program and specifying actions taken according to the conditions.

+Decision structures evaluate multiple expressions which produce TRUE or FALSE as outcome.
+You need to determine which action to take and which statements to execute if outcome is TRUE or FALSE otherwise.

+Example: If Else statement

 ## Day 3

 ## Day 4